Lina-Speech: Gated Linear Attention and Initial-State Tuning for Multi-Sample Prompting Text-To-Speech Synthesis: Method

 The decoder takes input from the audio encoder and a cross-attention layer between the text and audio encoder outputs.
 To improve robustness, we used the position-aware cross-attention from \cite{lemerle24_interspeech}, and replaced sinusoidal positional encoding with convolutional positional encoding for enhanced training stability.

-\paragraph{Inference} We use top-$k$ sampling with $k=100$ and treat \textbf{EOS} token as an additional token to the audio codebook.
+\paragraph{Inference} We use top-$k$ sampling with $k=100$ and treat the \textbf{EOS} token as an additional token in the audio codebook.

-\subsection{Initial-state Tuning}
+\subsection{Initial-state tuning}

-We have seen that Gated Linear Attention achieves linear complexity by replacing the expanding kv-cache of traditional transformers with a constant-sized memory represented by the matrix-valued state $\mathbf{S_t}$ in \Cref{eq:linatt}.
-During training all layer states are initialized to zeros, that is $\mathbf{S_0} = \mathbf{0}$.
-Recent work stemming from the RWKV community \cite{rwkv4, Peng2024EagleAF, istjellyfish} has demonstrated that this type of memory can be subject to PEFT for domain adaptation or instruction tuning of large language models.
-Since the state encodes past information without expanding on the time axis, it offers a compact alternative to prompt-tuning.
-To the best of our knowledge, neither initial-state tuning nor prompt-tuning has been applied to speech synthesis.
+We have seen that Gated Linear Attention achieves linear complexity by replacing the expanding key-value cache of traditional transformers with a constant-sized memory, represented by the matrix-valued state $\mathbf{S_t}$ in Eq. (\ref{eq:glaeq}).
+During inference, the initial states are initialized by default to zeros, i.e., $\mathbf{S_0} = \mathbf{0}$.
+This memory can be subject to soft-prompting by treating them as learnable parameters while freezing the model parameters.
+We refer to this strategy as initial-state tuning (IST) and it can be formalized as follows:

-We found out that: \begin{itemize} \item{} This approach is robust to the choice of hyper-parameters across datasets.
-In practice, we use the same learning rate $\lambda=0.1$ and two passes over the dataset with a batch size of 8 utterances for all examples and a maximum of 40 step. \item{} When restricting to 3-15 minutes of speech, the state matrix can be parameterized as a rank-1 matrix (that is $\mathbf{S_{0}} = \mathbf{k_{0}^Tv_{0}}$), reducing the parameters set to a pair of vectors per head and per layer, without significant performance degradation, (see \Cref{fig:rank}). \item{} The tuning is fast, lasting less than 20 seconds on average on a RTX3080. \end{itemize}